20 Dec Climate Change Blog Series: Pan-Canadian Framework on Clean Growth and Climate Change

 A new approach in the field of climate adaptation and climate resilience is, for example, the Federal Government’s announcement to establish a Canadian centre for climate services in order to improve access to authoritative, foundational climate science and information.
 In addition, the Framework proposes to build regional adaption capacity and expertise through community-based initiatives.
 With respect to climate resilience, the focus will be on revising and improving building design guides and codes for residential, institutional, commercial and industrial facilities.
 Also, the Federal Government proposes to invest into climate-resilient public infrastructure.
 In addition, the partners to the Framework will invest together in infrastructure with the aim to reduce disaster risks and protect from climate-related hazards like flooding and wildfires.

 The four main pillars do not necessarily propose brand new methods but collect and reiterate what should be done in a common effort to achieve the climate reduction target.
 The Framework manifests an official collaboration between the Federal Government, Provinces and Territories and provides the parties with a guideline what measures to take.
 As a non-binding policy paper, it is rather general in nature.
 The lack of specific commitments supports the impression that this Framework is merely a repetition of what has been said and proposed for a while now here and there.
-However, seeing things more positively, the Pan-Canadian Framework once it is filled with Canada-wide specific actions and legislation as proposed has the potential to produce a much improved climate balance for Canada’s future.
+However, seeing things more positively, the Pan-Canadian Framework on Clean Growth and Climate Change, once it is filled with Canada-wide specific actions and legislation as proposed, has the potential to produce a much improved climate balance for Canada’s future.

 ABOUT THE ENVIRONMENTAL LAW CENTRE: